gabrel-dias/README/README.md

 Além disso, estou participando de vários bootcamps da DIO e vários exercícios de outros sites para conseguir experiência na área da programação.

 # (EN/US)
-- 👋 Hi, I’m Gabriel Dias and I live in Fortaleza/CE
+- 👋 Hi, I’m Gabriel Dias and I live in Fortaleza/CE.
 - 🌱 I’m currently studying Systems Analysis and Development in my third semester at Faculdade CDL.
 And I'm also studying Java on a DIO's course.
-- 💻 I’m looking to collaborate on companies that need technical support on computers or any that are interested in beginner developers so that I can improve my skills in the area.
+- 💻 I’m looking to collaborate on companies that need technical support on computers or any that are interested in beginner developers so that I can improve my skills while working.
-- 👀 I’m interested in coding, games, heavy metal, hardware.
+- 👀 I’m interested in hardware, coding, games, heavy metal 🤘.
 - 📫 To reach me, look at the information below.

 ## Conecte-se comigo